testcontainers/testcontainers-go/docs/modules/postgres.md

 [Set Initial database](../../modules/postgres/postgres_test.go) inside_block:withInitialDatabase
 <!--/codeinclude-->

+### InitDB arguments

+This optional function can be used to send arguments to postgres initdb.
+The value is a space separated string of arguments as postgres initdb would expect them.
+This is useful for adding functionality like data page checksums: `WithInitDBArgs("--data-checksums")`.

 ### Wait Strategies

 Given you could need to wait for different conditions, in particular using a wait.ForSQL strategy,